nikolaydubina/go-bench-receiver/README.md

 A) Why would you think struct is more efficient?

 You are making single call to fetch struct and its fields.
+Especially given that interce is a struct-wrapper around pointer with type.

 B) Why would you think pointer is more efficient?

 You are not copying unnecessary data, only pointer is passed to function.
+Especially given that pointer is always same size.

 ## Result